manwelja/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-In it's current state it meets the core expectations for the Lighthouse Labs Twitter project, but additional "Stretch" functionality may be added on in the next iteration.
+In it's current state it meets the core and some of the stretch expectations for the Lighthouse Labs Twitter project, but additional "Stretch" functionality may be added on in the next iteration.

 ## Project Functionality Overview

 -  Allows users to post tweets to the "Tweeter" site which also displays existing tweets
 -  Displays error messages if the tweet is empty or too long
+-  Toggles the visibiity of the compose section with the click of a button
 -  Implements responsive design techniques so that the content displays properly across different media types
--  Implements animations and interactive features to make enhance teh user experience
+-  Implements animations and interactive features to enhance the user experience

 ## Final Product - Screenshots of Tweet page